 Under the leadership of Joshua B. Bederson, MD, Professor and Chair of Neurosurgery, Mount Sinai Health System is an internationally recognized leader in neurosurgery and continues to make a lasting global impact on neurosurgical outcomes, research, and education.
 As the largest unified and integrated neurosurgery department in New York City—with services provided throughout Manhattan, Queens, and Long Island—we provide more New Yorkers with neurosurgery care than any other health system in the city.

 Mount Sinai’s Department of Neurosurgery is at the forefront of the rapid transformation of clinical practice driven by stunning new advances in technology and groundbreaking research.
-With Neurology and Neurosurgery at The Mount Sinai Hospital being ranked No. 9 in the nation in the 2022-23 “Best Hospitals” rankings of U.S. News & World Report, Mount Sinai aims to educate clinicians on the treatment of patients’ challenging conditions with the insight and expertise of its world-renowned surgeons.
+Neurology and Neurosurgery at The Mount Sinai Hospital is nationally ranked by U.S. News & World Report® for 2024-25, Mount Sinai aims to educate clinicians on the treatment of patients’ challenging conditions with the insight and expertise of its world-renowned surgeons.
+Mount Sinai Morningside/Mount Sinai West is ranked No. 29 in the nation for Neurology and Neurosurgery by U.S. News & World Report® for 2024-25.

 Led by Barbara Vickrey, MD, MPH, Professor and Chair, the Department of Neurology at the Icahn School of Medicine at Mount Sinai is equally robust in patient care, education, and research.
 The Department's foundational mission includes training the next generation of clinicians, clinician-educators, clinician-investigators, and future leaders in medicine, as well as providing high-quality patient care to all New York City communities.
 A unique blend of personalized patient care integrated with groundbreaking research teams and technology is instrumental in the pursuit of improving outcomes in the treatment of Parkinson’s disease, epilepsy, multiple sclerosis, stroke, Alzheimer’s disease, and many other neurological disorders, referred from within our expansive health system, as well as from around the world.